WEBO-Digital/internship-challenges/Readme.md

 We are glad to know that your are interested in doing internship at WEBO Digital Pvt Ltd.

 Here are the list of the internship challenges.
-Please choose one of the following speciali areas below and complete the challenge.
+Please choose one of the following specialised areas below and complete the challenge.

 * [Frontend](https://github.com/WEBO-Digital/internship-challenges/tree/dev/Frontend)
 * [Backend](https://github.com/WEBO-Digital/internship-challenges/tree/dev/Backend)